 How should I put on a facemask?

-- Once you have fitted the mask, cover the mask with both hands, being careful not to change the fit.
+Once you have fitted the mask, cover the mask with both hands, being careful not to change the fit.
 If you are using a mask without a valve, breathe out sharply.
 If you are using a mask with a valve, cover the valve with your hand before breathing out, or breathe in sharply, instead.
-You should not be able to feel any air escaping/entering around the edges of the mask.
+You should not be able to feel any air escaping or entering around the edges of the mask.
 Readjust the fit until the seal is tight.

 Make sure your choice of respiratory protection fits to your face!